 The transnational track emphasizes principally U.S.-Latin American relations and issues, including issues of trade and its implications on labor, environment, development and other human rights.

 The program introduces students to Latino and Latin American issues through substantive legal instruction in both English and Spanish as part of a Latin-American or Latino-focused curriculum.
-In addition, students can participate in bilingual and intercultural experiential placements in the U.S. or internationally and co-enroll with Guatemalan and other Latin American students in Pacific McGeorge's uniquely bilingual and intercultural summer program in Antigua, Guatemala in partnership with the University of Denver Sturm College of Law.
-Gonzaga University School of Law is an affiliate law school.
-Also, students will provide needed legal services in Spanish to the Latino community in the greater Sacramento area though a series of community service projects.
+In addition, students can participate in bilingual and intercultural experiential placements in the U.S. or internationally and co-enroll with Guatemalan and other Latin American students in Pacific McGeorge's uniquely bilingual and intercultural summer program in Antigua, Guatemala in partnership with the University of Denver Sturm College of Law and in affiliation with Gonzaga University School of Law.
+Students also provide needed legal services in Spanish to the Latino community in the greater Sacramento area though a series of community service projects.

 Who should Participate?